SimplGy/simplgy.github.io/_TODO.md

 o Style lists in markdown posts nicely o Move all van posts over from winterpress to here o Handle loading smoothly (load flat images in dom order.
 Then load videos based on scroll position.
-Play videos only when the user is viewing that one) o Hover/animation/IxN so that `simple guy` and `Eric Miller` interchange
+Play videos only when the user is viewing that one)

 ## Done
 x MvP design for a project summary with: list of code snippets, short description, technology bullet points